ignite/cli/docs/guide/ibc.md

 The next arguments define the fields that are associated with the type.
 For the blog app, you created `title`, `content`, `postID`, and `chain` fields.

 The `--module` flag defines which module the new transaction type is added to.
-This optional flag lets you manage multiple modules within your Starport app.
+This optional flag lets you manage multiple modules within your Ignite CLI app.
 When the flag is not present, the type is scaffolded in the module that matches the name of the repo.

 When a new type is scaffolded, the default behavior is to scaffold messages that can be sent by users for CRUD operations.
 The `--no-message` flag disables this feature.
 We provide this option for our app since we want the posts to be created upon reception of IBC packets and not directly from the user's messages.